Missouri University of Science and Technology: Kummer Student Design Center

-The Kummer Design Center is located at 1051 N Bishop Avenue in Rolla, and is home to the SDELC, short for Student Design and Experiential Learning Center.
-The SDELC contains offices, a conference room, a machine shop, labs, a computer lab, and an iGEM lab.
-Twenty of the university's design teams are housed inside of the SDELC.
-There are approximately twelve hundred students involved on said design teams, and they have 24/7 access to the design center.
-These students get to use their experiences on the design teams for the university-required experiential learning.
+The Kummer Design Center is at 1051 N Bishop Avenue in Rolla, and is home to the Student Design and Experiential Learning Center (SDELC), which contains offices, a conference room, a machine shop, and labs, including a computer lab, and an iGEM lab.
+Approximately twelve hundred university students support twenty design teams at the SDELC, and have 24/7 access to the building.
+These students may then apply their design team experiences toward university-required experiential learning.
 The Kummer Design Center is also home to American Pie Company and Spoon Me (frozen yogurt) fast food restaurants.

-On April 26, 2019, a Mars Rover designed by S&T's Mars Rover Team broke ground on an expansion for the Kummer Design Center.
-The expansion added 8,000 sqft of new labs, manufacturing, and fabrication bays.
-In addition it expanded the waterjet, welding, and composites labs.
-The expansion doubled the size of the previous SDELC.
-Brinkmann Constructors is the company that built the addition onto the design center.
-The expansion's highest-level donors were Richard and Nancy Arnold, Brinkmann Constructors, Roger and Karen LaBoude, and Fred and June Kummer.
-The new expansion was dedicated on September 11, 2020, to a virtual audience.
+In April 2019, a Mars Rover designed by S&T's Mars Rover Team broke ground on an expansion for the Kummer Design Center.
+The expansion, by Brinkmann Constructors, added 8,000 sqft of new labs, manufacturing, and fabrication bays and expanded the waterjet, welding, and composites labs, doubling the size of the previous SDELC.
+The expansion's highest-level donors were Richard and Nancy Arnold, Brinkmann Constructors, Roger and Karen LaBoube, and Fred and June Kummer.
+The expansion was dedicated on September 11, 2020, to a virtual audience.

-In the beginning of the COVID-19 pandemic, students and staff used the design center to make PPE for Phelps Health and other surrounding medical facilities.
-The design center utilized 3D printers to print prototype face shield brackets and face masks.
-Some of the prototype files were released for the public to print.
+At the start of the COVID-19 pandemic, students and staff used the design center to make PPE for Phelps Health and other surrounding medical facilities.
+The design center used 3D printers to generate prototype face shield brackets and face masks, and some of the prototype files were released to the public for printing.